Ernest Victor BIOVOIS (1886–1916)

 See also

-- CWGC: Victor Biovois
+- CWGC: Biovois, Victor

 - Oxford Journal Illustrated, 10 January 1917, “Heroes of the War”: photograph of Victor Biovois of Marston, who had died five weeks earlier (shown above with kind permission of Oxfordshire County Council, Oxfordshire History Centre)